-According to WLS-TV Chicago, the National Highway Traffic Safety Administration (NHTSA) by way of the Transportation Secretary, Ray LaHood, told Congress on February 28, 2012, that new rules mandating rearview cameras on all passenger vehicles would be delayed until the end of 2012.
+According to the Washington Examiner, the National Highway Traffic Safety Administration (NHTSA) by way of the Transportation Secretary, Ray LaHood, told Congress on February 28, 2012, that new rules mandating rearview cameras on all passenger vehicles would be delayed until the end of 2012.
 In 2008, Congress passed the Cameron Gulransen Kids Transportation Safety Act.
 The law instructed the NHTSA to set standards for rear visibility.
 The Chicago Tribune reported that regulators were pushing to require rearview cameras in all new cars by 2014.
 It’s now unclear, however, whether the most recent delay will push back the 2014 date.

 National Highway Traffic Safety Administration